Ben Lomond

-Its accessibility from Glasgow and elsewhere in central Scotland, together with the relative ease of ascent from Rowardennan, makes it one of the most popular of all the Munros.
+Its accessibility from Glasgow and elsewhere in central Scotland, together with the relative ease of ascent from Rowardennan, makes it one of the most popular of all the Munros: it is estimated that around 30,000 people reach the summit each year.
 On a clear day, it is visible from the higher grounds of Glasgow and across Strathclyde.
-Ben Lomond’s summit can also be seen from Ben Nevis, the highest peak in Britain, over 40 mi away.
+Ben Lomond's summit can also be seen from Ben Nevis, the highest peak in Britain, over 40 mi away.
 The West Highland Way runs along the western base of the mountain, by the loch.